When first asked, most undergraduate majors have difficulty listing concrete skills other than language or computers.

 Writing ability: organization, report preparation, gathering and presentation of data, APA and MLA style

-Ability to understand and produce maps: identifying and gathering data, turning it into map form, present it
+Ability to understand and produce maps: identifying and gathering data, turning it into map form, and present it

 Ability to understand and produce charts, graphs, tables